embergershared/azuretf/README.md

 To discard changes, just hit enter at prompt.
 To apply changes, type ```yes``` and hit enter.
 * The Plans provided leverage the [Azure Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/), like the [Naming and Tagging](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging) and the [Hub & Spoke architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
 These may not fit your deployments and conventions.
 Please, adapt to your need.
-* The script approach presents limitations that Pipelines are best suited for:
+* The script approach presents these limitations that Pipelines are solving:
   * Have only 1 Variables declaration and reference it accross multiple Plans,
   * Avoid ```locals {  }``` repetitive declaration in all the Values folders,
   * Synchronize some tags and tokens values automatically,
-  But the scripted approach allows to develop and debug very easily and quickly, as all pieces stay local and all Terraform CLI commands can be run directly, their outputs interpreted.
-It is way slower and unconvenient to develop in a pipeline.
+* But the script approach allows these benefits:
+  * To develop and debug very easily and quickly (pipelines are slow to run and debug),
+  * All pieces stay local and all Terraform CLI commands can be run directly,
+  * Commands outputs can be interpreted directly,

 ## Conventions
 * The JSON file with the values for a set of variables must have the same name pattern: